 SM_SIMPLE<STATE> step;

-includes functions for state management, timeouts, and waiting for processing.
+The declared step includes functions for state management, timeouts, and waiting for processing.

 Sensor Data